 “If you try to discredit all media, you create a population in which people retreat into their own information bubbles, no longer trusting anything the other side says,” she said.
 “This is a personal attack on my character but it’s also an attack on our democracy, our shared trust in our institutions, and our credibility as a nation.”

 This is a work of satire.
 It is a fictional news article not meant to be taken seriously.
 Photos: pd, cwm.
 Creative Commons and public domain.
+Images modified.
 Not necessarily an endorsed use of images.